-One of Mark’s co-workers though, he and his family have gone gluten free for heath reasons.
+One of Mark’s co-workers though, he and his family have gone gluten-free for health reasons.
 Mason shared this recipe with Mark and he sent it to me in an email.
 I wasn’t sure why and emailed him back asking if he’d tasted them.
 He told me no. Friday night we changed that answer to yes.
-I was interested in trying them and of course they’re cookies, so I must try them, right?
+I was interested in trying them and of course, they’re cookies, so I must try them, right?
 My dad and I joke that he’s the cookie monster and I’m pretty sure I get that from him.

 One thing I noticed is that they use A LOT of cocoa powder.
 1 cup to be exact.
 So Saturday I had to go and buy more cocoa powder.
 Oh well, they were totally worth it.
 Should I admit that Friday night we had Ribeye Steaks and mashed potatoes for dinner, one of my favorite meals… And… I was baking cookies during dinner so when the timer went off I went and pulled one tray out of the oven to put the next in and got caught eating raw cookie dough out of the bowl.
 I was asked if I was too good to eat dinner with everyone else. haha.
 It happens.
 I finished licking my finger and then came back to the table with a HUGE grin on my face.

 So I guess now the only thing to do is share this recipe.

 1/2 c white chocolate chips